Trustworthy Language Model (TLM) - Quickstart

 and TLM.get_trustworthiness_score()

 methods can alternatively operate over lists of multiple prompts (and responses).
-Providing a list of multiple examples to run in a batch will be faster than running each example separately (say in a for loop).
+Providing a list of multiple examples to run in a batch will be faster than running each example separately.
 The following sections demonstrate batched TLM calls.

 Application: Determining which LLM responses are untrustworthy